 Once you get home with your pattern and all of your materials, you'll want to plan out what changes you are going to want to make.
 On this dress (the one in the initial pattern shown), it was decided that the sleeves were a no-go and the waistline, instead of being a basque, it would be more of a natural waistline.
 Easy peasy!

 These changes were super easy to make, but you may have something different in mind for yours.
 Take these into consideration before pinning or cutting any muslin fabric for your initial mockup.

 I know this seems silly when you could just save time making the real thing instead, right?
 You won't feel that way when you cut into your more expensive bridal fabric and end up making a serious mistake.
 At least with the muslin, it's cheap, easily replaceable, and you don't have to be super careful with it.

 Lay them out and pin them individually to your muslin fabric in a way that allows you to use the least amount of fabric as possible.
 There's no need to waste any.
 Pin the pieces to the fabric and then cut each piece out of the fabric.
-Now's the time to make any changes you were considering.
-Give yourself a little extra just in case.
+Now's the time to make any changes you are considering.
+Give yourself a little extra, just in case.
 You can always fold and stitch tighter later.
 Finally, baste them all together.
-Click here for tips of making a basting stitch.
+Click here for tips on making a basting stitch.

 Once it's all basted, try it on.
 Remember you'll want to be wearing your wedding day undergarments and shoes for this fitting.
 This is the point where you'll need a second person!
 Granted, I know you can try on your muslin dress all by yourself, but pinning accurately is going to be a little tougher.

 Cut the extras off and try it on again.
-This way you know that you truly have an accurate dress to base your bridal fabric pieces off of.
-Do any further alterations and pinning, keeping in mind that this process might be repeated multiple times before you have it just perfect, until you have a finished product.
+This way, you know that you truly have an accurate dress on which to base your bridal fabric pieces.
+Do any further alterations and pinning, keeping in mind that this process might be repeated multiple times before you have it just perfect until you have a finished product.

 Step 5: Alter Your Paper Pattern